prohotvulcan/OnlineShop/README.md

-# This is my project for study .Net Framwork core 3.0
+# This is my project for study .Net Framework core 3.0